williamjuan027/angular-animations-explorer/assets/post-content/advanced/sequence/sequence.content.md

 ]
 ```

-Let’s break down the new functions in the code above:
+Let's break down the new functions in the code above:

 - The trigger `fadeInGrow` targets the parent adding an `:enter` transition which will execute the animation in the transition array when the parent element enters the DOM.
-- `query(':enter')` inside the transition array targets all the children elements which will enter the DOM and applies the properties in the array that gets passed in which defines the elements’ styles and animations.
+- `query(':enter')` inside the transition array targets all the children elements which will enter the DOM and applies the properties in the array that gets passed in which defines the elements' styles and animations.
 - `stagger('50ms')` in the array being passed in to the query function tells Angular to execute all the animations applied to the children elements with a 50 ms delay between each element.